PERSYNT® - High purity hydrogen peroxide for the food industry

-Hydrogen peroxide is today an important industrial chemical but it is also quite common in nature.
-In some living organisms hydrogen peroxide is created by certain enzymes as a co-product of biochemical reactions.
-Nature provides not only the enzymes producing hydrogen peroxide, but also those which break it down into the biologically neutral substances water and oxygen.
+Hydrogen peroxide is an important industrial chemical today, but it also occurs quite frequently in nature, for example in rainwater or snow.
+In some living organisms, hydrogen peroxide is formed by certain enzymes as a by-product of biochemical reactions.
+Nature provides not only the enzymes that produce hydrogen peroxide, but also those that break it down into the biologically neutral substances water and oxygen.

 Decomposition by catalase, an enzyme occurring in all plants, animals and microorganisms opens an easy and natural way for hydrogen peroxide elimination after processing steps.
 Enzyme catalyzed decomposition is the principal method for removal of hydrogen peroxide residues in food processing (except aseptic packaging) and preparation of food additives.

-Due to its remarkable chemical properties and biological degradability hydrogen peroxide is often utilized in food processing applications.
-It is by far the most widely used peroxygen reagent for bleaching purposes in the food industry.
+Peroxide hydrogen is by far the most widely used peroxide for bleaching purposes in the food industry.
 Various types of compounds are bleached with peroxides - natural oils, waxes, gums, natural sugars and starches.
 Hydrogen peroxide is used for color adjustment not only for final products, but starting materials also.
-Such foods like herring, instant tea, starch, cheese whey, tripe or natural fatty acid emulsifiers are treated with hydrogen peroxide to increase whiteness.
+Such foods like herring, instant tea, starch, cheese whey, tripe or natural fatty acid emulsifiers are treated with peroxide hydrogen to increase whiteness.

 Hydrogen peroxide's antimicrobial and fungicidal activity is used for the preservation of aqueous solutions of natural proteins or carbohydrates (collagen of starch) or milk for cheese production.
 Before cheese making or the further processing of collagen solutions, hydrogen peroxide is removed by catalase.
 Preparation of various food additives is another application field of hydrogen peroxide.
 One of the technologically relevant methods of modified starch preparation is its treatment with oxidants, like hydrogen peroxide.